 My 2022 Personal Goals:

 - Lose 2.5 stones by the end of the year by following Slimming World and having a healthy balance in my life with socialising and living my life as well as eating healthily

-- Get back into a regular fitness regime – start with Pilates post the festive break and re-introduce the gym and spin classes from February
+- Get back into a regular fitness regime – start with Pilates post the festive break and re-introduce the gym from February and spin classes from March

 - Journal my thoughts – get back into the practice of journaling to calm a busy mind full of ideas

-- Save for holidays each month – with a number of expensive events coming up, I need to be more regimented about putting some money aside each month in preparation
+- Save for holidays each month – with a number of expensive trips and events coming up, I need to be more thoughtful about putting money aside each month specifically for these

-- Reduce frivolous spending – linked to holiday saving, really question me when I’m tempted to just add something shiny to my basket – ask myself do I really want (or need it), if I do thenabsolutely go for it.
+- Reduce frivolous spending – linked to holiday saving, really question myself when I’m tempted to just add something shiny and new to my basket – ask myself do I really want (or need it), if I the answer is yes, then absolutely go for it.

 - Get my sleeping pattern under control – get to bed earlier and get up with the alarm each day